-Days in week or Daily - Select the days on which the user can authenticate and access resources.
-This user will not be authenticated if a login attempt is made on an unselected day.
+- From and To Enter start time and end time of an expected workday.
+This user will not be authenticated if a login attempt is made on a time outside the given range. - Days in week or Daily Select the days on which the user can authenticate and access resources.
+This user will not be authenticated if a login attempt is made on an unselected day. - 11.
+On the Certificates page:

-9. In Certificates: